badboyku/eslint-config-badboyku/README.md

 # eslint-config-badboyku
-Shared eslint+prettier configuration for badboyku with react/jest/typescript support.
+Shared eslint+prettier configuration with react/jest/typescript support.

 ---

 ### Setup
-1. Install the package: `yarn add --dev badboyku/eslint-config-badboyku`
+1. Install the package: `yarn add --dev @badboyku/eslint-config-badboyku`

 2. Create a file named `.eslintrc.js` at the root and add the following:
     ```js